-Details of the number of meetings held and the Directors' attendances during the financial year ending 30 June 2021 are set out below and in the Directors' Report section of the 2021 Annual Report.
+Details of the number of meetings held and the Directors' attendances during the financial year ending 30 June 2022 are set out below and in the Directors' Report section of the 2022 Annual Report.

-Name of Director Position Independent No. of Meetings Held While a Member No. of Meetings Attended Current Men Current Members Mr Thomas McKeith Chair Yes 3 3 Mr James Askew Non- Executive Director Yes 3 3 Mr Jason Attew Non- Executive Director Yes 3 3
+Name of Director Position Independent No. of meetings held while a member No. of meetings attended Current men nbers Mr Thomas McKeith Chair Yes 3 3 Mr James Askew Non- executive Director Yes 3 3 Mr Jason Attew Non- executive Director Yes 3 3